Bubble-OS/bubbleos/README.md

 For the portable executable, go the the [Releases](https://github.com/Bubble-OS/bubbleos/releases) page and download the file for your respective operating system (Windows, macOS, Linux).

-Runing the executable should open it in a terminal-like window.
+Running the executable should open it in a terminal-like window.
 You can also run this through command prompt (Windows), or the terminal (Mac/Linux), or other command prompt-like apps (e.g. PowerShell).

 ### `PATH` Installer